D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q104:

 Your company hosts resources on-premise as well on Azure infrastructure (IaaS).
-This includes VMs used by teh HR department.
+This includes VMs used by the HR department.
-HR has recently requested for a new application to be installed on a server named `hrvm01` with the following details:
+HR has recently requested for a new application to be installed on a server named `hrvm1` with the following details:

 RG: ukrg1
 Location: UK South